-The Graduate School Scholarship Program (GSSP) of the German Academic Exchange Service (DAAD) is now accepting applications for two doctoral scholarships (only for non-German citizens).
-Up to two doctoral scholarships are available.
+The Graduate School Scholarship Program (GSSP) of the German Academic Exchange Service (DAAD) is now accepting applications for four doctoral scholarships (only for non-German citizens).
+Up to four doctoral scholarships are available.

 Candidates are expected to have sufficient command of the relevant ancient languages for their dissertation project.
 Since the language of instruction is predominantly English, their English should be good enough to join discussions and write papers.

 Application Deadline: December 1, 2019

 The following criteria must be met in order for applicants to be eligible for the scholarship:

 - Who have not resided in Germany continuously for longer than 12 months as of the application deadline

 - Their last final exam (Master Degree) should have taken place no longer than six years ago

 - This scholarship is available only to Non-German citizens.